Da Unity a Godot Engine¶

 The scene system¶

-This is the most important difference between Unity and Godot and the favourite feature of most Godot users.
+This is the most important difference between Unity and Godot and the favorite feature of most Godot users.

 For example, think of a platformer level.
 You would compose it with multiple elements: